 In the public investment company area, Mr. Burdon has represented clients such as the BlackRock Funds, including BlackRock Municipal Target Term Trust in its $1.55 billion initial public offering; the Gabelli Funds; the RMR Funds; the Cushing Funds; Tweedy, Browne; funds advised by John Hancock and Oppenheimer; Great Elm Capital Corp., a business development company; and underwriters of closed-end funds, such as Wells Fargo.
 He also has represented BlackRock, Franklin Square Capital Partners and others in developing innovative products and product structures to pursue registered and unregistered alternative strategies.
 In the private product area, he has represented the EIM Group in connection with a variety of onshore and offshore products, and regularly advises private fund advisers on Investment Advisers Act, registration, compliance and fiduciary matters.
 Mr. Burdon also has represented financial institutions, such as The TCW Group, Société Générale, Credit Suisse and Ameriprise, in connection with their transactional activities, including counseling them on associated regulatory and compliance matters.

-Mr. Burdon was named as one of The Rising Stars of Mutual Funds at Fund Action’s Mutual Fund Industry Awards in 2018.
-He also co-authors Investment Management Regulation, Fifth Edition, a law school course book on the Investment Company Act and the Investment Advisers Act.
+He co-authors “Investment Management Regulation, Fifth Edition,” a law school course book on the Investment Company Act and the Investment Advisers Act.”